Today's Bible Reading: 1 Corinthians 6

 18 Flee from sexual immorality.
 All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body.
 19 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; 20 you were bought at a price.
 Therefore honor God with your bodies.
 (1 Cor.
 6:12-20 NIV)

 Thinking and Reflecting

 The second question Paul addresses by calling to mind several principles.
 Some things that are acceptable are not beneficial.
 Some things that are acceptable may eventually master us.
 It is true that the body is temporal and is not eternal, but God nonetheless has a higher purpose for the physical body.
-The resurrection of the physical body demonstrates continuity with our celestial body (see also 1 Cor.
-15).
+The resurrection of the physical body demonstrates continuity with our celestial body (see 1 Corinthians 15).
 We participate in the body of Christ (the church) with our physical bodies, so that in some sense our bodies are members of Christ.
 The spiritual purposes of God with regard to our physical bodies demonstrate that sexual immorality is especially heinous because sin is internalized, as opposed to the fact that other sins are outside the body (external).
 Our bodies are God's temple since his Holy Spirit lives in us.
 We do not belong to ourselves because we were purchased.
 Our ultimate obligation is to honor God with our bodies, according to his spiritual purpose.